sergiofv/flashcards/README.md

 /venv/Scripts/activate
 ```

-B) RUN DJANGO API
+RUN DJANGO API

-3. Open a terminal and go to the ..\flashcards-master\ folder and run:
+4. Open a terminal and go to the ..\flashcards-master\ folder and run:

 ```bash
 pip install requirements.txt
 ```

-4. In the same terminal go to ..\flashcards-master\prueba\ folder and run django server:
+5. In the same terminal go to ..\flashcards-master\prueba\ folder and run django server:

 ```bash
 python manage.py runserver
 ```

-C) RUN VUE APP
+RUN VUE APP

-5. Make sure you have installed node.js and npm (https://nodejs.org/en/download/)
+6. Make sure you have installed node.js and npm (https://nodejs.org/en/download/)

-6. Open another terminal and go to ..\flashcards-master\frontend\ and install vue dependencies:
+7. Open another terminal and go to ..\flashcards-master\frontend\ and install vue dependencies:

 ```bash
 npm install -g @vue/cli